HTTPWorkshop/httpworkshop.github.io/index.md

 if your organisation or project wishes to send multiple participants, it is best to send separate submissions.
 We will be limiting representation from single companies and projects to assure balanced participation.

+There is an approximately **200 Euro** fee for participation to cover costs;
+lunch, drinks and snacks will be included.

 All attendees will be expected to adhere to the [Conference Code of Conduct](http://confcodeofconduct.com).
 We will publish a summary of what